 The American Society of Clinical Oncology (ASCO) released a Guide to Cancer Care Delivery During the COVID-19 Pandemic, which provides detailed guidance to oncology practices on the immediate and short-term steps that could be taken to help protect the safety of patients and healthcare staff before resuming more routine care operations during the COVID-19 public health crisis.
 The ASCO guide also summarizes a wide range of policies and practices developed by cancer facilities, as well as guidance provided by government agencies and other medical societies.

 What is the governmental response to COVID-19?

-As state and local authorities have primary jurisdiction for isolation and other public health orders within their respective jurisdictions, it is important to follow your local health authority’s guidance, which can be found on your state government website (which can be found by googling [the name of your state] and government).
+As state and local authorities have primary jurisdiction for isolation and other public health orders within their respective jurisdictions, including on state reopenings, it is important to follow your local health authority’s guidance, which can be found on your state government website (which can be found by googling [the name of your state] and government).

 How can you protect yourself and your loved ones from the coronavirus?

 - Calling your doctor if you are sick.

 - Avoiding touching your eyes, nose and mouth.